Don't serve your family and friends boring Pumpkin Hand Pies! Charm them first with their looks, and then dazzle them with their taste!

 - green gel food color

 - Place the flour, sugar, and salt into the bowl of a large food processor.
-Pulse a few time to mix.
+Pulse a few times to mix.

-- Add the cold, cubed butter and pulse again until it forms forms coarse crumbs.
+- Add the cold, cubed butter and pulse again until it forms coarse crumbs.